- Things to consider before opening a business account

 Compared to other forms of paperwork you’ll have to do when running a business, preparing the essential documents for a business account should be the least painful.
 You’ll generally be asked to provide the following documents when applying for a business account in most banking institutions.

 - Employer identification number (EIN)

 - Identification documents

 Note that the above list is purely representative and you may be required to provide additional documentation depending on the bank of the jurisdiction in question.

 Top 5 business accounts to have for your eCommerce business

-Once you’ve done your homework on how’s and why’s, it’s time to take a look at why you’re here.
+Once you’ve done your homework on how and why it’s time to take a look at why you’re here.
 Below is a list of banks – traditional and high-tech – for you to choose from when opening a bank account for your eCommerce business.

 You can also try out our online banking tool while you’re at it!
 It’s a quick and simple way to simplify your banking choice on the go.

 At the top of our list, we have OCBC, the longest-standing business bank in Singapore that was established in 1932.
 It consistently ranked amongst the top 5 safest banks in the world as rated by Global Finance Magazine and is also one of the biggest financial institutions in the Asia Pacific.